SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Analysis

 where $\nu$ is the $n$th Keplerian orbit signal at time $t$ given RV semi-amplitude $K$, period $P$, eccentricity $e$, argument of periastron $\omega$, and time of inferior conjunction $t_c$.
 Linear and quadratic trend terms are given by $\dot{\gamma}$ and $\Ddot{\gamma}$, respectively, and $t_0$ is the median time of observation.

-In this work, our initial likelihood model contains a single-planet Keplerian model with uninformed orbital parameters.
-First, \rvsearch\ determines the trend terms $\dot{\gamma}$ and $\Ddot{\gamma}$ by fitting separate flat, linear, and quadratic models to the data, and then performing a statistical test to decide which trend model is preferred \citep{Rosenthal+2021ApJS}.
+Our initial likelihood model contains a single-planet Keplerian model with uninformed orbital parameters.
+First, \rvsearch\ determines the trend terms $\dot{\gamma}$ and $\Ddot{\gamma}$ by fitting independent flat, linear, and quadratic models to the data, and then performing a statistical test to decide which trend model is preferred \citep{2021ApJS..255....8R}.
 For this step, the Bayesian Information Criterion (BIC) is calculated for each trend model, defined as

 where $\mathcal{L}$ is the likelihood of the given model, $k$ is the number of free model parameters, and $N$ is the total number of observations.
-A linear trend is preferred over a flat model if the difference in BIC between the models exceeds $\Delta\text{BIC}=5$.
-Likewise, a quadratic trend is favored over the linear model if the $\Delta\text{BIC}$ between models surpasses the same threshold.
+A linear trend is preferred over a flat model if the difference in BIC between the models exceeds a threshold of $\Delta\text{BIC}=5$.
+Likewise, a quadratic trend is favored over the linear model if this $\Delta\text{BIC}$ threshold is exceeded.

-Next, with the initial model in hand, \rvsearch\ defines an orbital period search grid in which the spacing between adjacent frequency grid points is $\Delta f = \frac{1}{2 \pi \tau}$, where $\tau$ is the observational baseline \citep{Rosenthal+2021ApJS}.
-For each data set, we define the limits of the period grid at 3 and 10,000 days.
+Next, with the initial model in hand, \rvsearch\ defines an orbital period search grid in which the spacing between adjacent frequency grid points is $\Delta f = \frac{1}{2 \pi \tau}$, where $\tau$ is the observational baseline \citep{2021ApJS..255....8R}.
+For each target, we define the limits of the period grid to be 3 and 10,000 days, unless the system contains a known planet with an orbital period shorter than 3 days.
 A goodness-of-fit periodogram is then constructed by stepping through the period grid and fitting a sinusoid at a fixed period to the data.
 The goodness-of-fit is quantified at each grid point by the $\Delta\text{BIC}$ between the best-fit model with $n+1$ planets and the model with $n$ planets (i.e., a zero-planet model for the first iteration of the search).